World Constitution and Parliament Association: History

 In 1966, the organization was again renamed the 'World Constitution and Parliament Association (WCPA)', with Philip Isely serving as Secretary-General and Margaret Isely as Treasurer.
 Notably, their extensive correspondence with influential figures such as Dr. T. P. Amerasinghe of Sri Lanka and Dr. Reinhart Ruge of Mexico contributed to the growth and development of WCPA, eventually leading to their appointment as co-presidents.
 Together, they dedicated their efforts to advancing the cause of a World Constitution in their respective roles for many years.
 After the death of his first wife in 1997, Philip remarried in 2001, and he left WCPA in 2003, with Glen T. Martin assuming the role of Secretary-General.

-Eugenia Almand has been Secretary General of the WCPA since 2011, and Sam Pitroda is the current President.

 Constitution for the Federation of Earth

-The Constitution for the Federation of Earth (CFoE) formulated by group of international legal experts between 1968 and 1991, is a comprehensive framework of a global federalist government.
-Today, the World Constitution and Parliament Association (WCPA) actively promotes its principles.
-Since 1982, under this system fifteen sessions of a Provisional World Parliament have been convened and have successfully enacted numerous legislations on various global issues.
-These efforts continue to shape the discourse surrounding global governance.
+The Constitution for the Federation of Earth (CFoE), formulated by group of international legal experts between 1968 and 1991, is a comprehensive framework of a global federalist government.
+Today, the WCPA actively promotes its principles.
+Since 1982, under this system various meetings of activists, styled as sessions of a "Provisional World Parliament" have been convened and have enacted numerous proposed legislations on various global issues, though these meetings and acts remain unrecognized internationally.
+These efforts continue to affect the discourse surrounding global governance.